Food hygiene for businesses

 Most food business operators tell us that they appreciate and value our visits and feedback.
 If a food business is committed to good standards of food safety and staff are knowledgeable about the food safety risks a food hygiene, inspection should be a co-operative and helpful intervention and support business growth.

-Where that commitment or knowledge is lacking and food safety is compromised the Council will consider enforcement action in line with our Enforcement Policy which can be found on the Council Plans, policies and strategies page of this website.
+Where that commitment or knowledge is lacking and food safety is compromised we will consider enforcement action in line with our Enforcement Policy which can be found on our Council Plans, policies and strategies page.

 The most common reasons for poor food hygiene rating and/or enforcement action include: